Assistance programs Warren County Ohio.

 Assistance for senior citizens is arranged by Southwestern Ohio Council on Aging.
 The non-profit provides some or all of the following programs in Warren County.

-Holiday assistance - Whether it is Thanksgiving or Christmas, dozens of organizations help the less fortunate.
+Free holiday assistance programs - Whether it is Thanksgiving or Christmas, dozens of organizations help the less fortunate.
 Many free toys, gifts, and presents are passed out in Warren County Ohio.
-Other assistance includes free hot meals, deliveries for seniors, and holiday events for children.
-More Warren County holiday assistance.
+Other assistance includes free hot meals, deliveries for seniors, turkey dinners and holiday events for children.
+More on Warren County free holiday assistance.